ragsns/javaone-cloudfoundry-hol/exc/README.md

 One of the many benefits of Cloud Foundry is its ability to provision applications built with multiple language and frameworks.
 Cloud Foundry is equally at home with apps built in Java, Python, PHP, Ruby, Node.js, and custom buildpacks can be used to deploy applications built with almost any languages known to mankind including [FORTAN](https://github.com/martinrehfeld/heroku-buildpack-f77), [COBOL](https://github.com/ayumin/heroku-buildpack-cobol), and [Haskell](http://catdevrandom.me/blog/2013/05/16/buildpacks-in-cloud-foundry-v2/), and [Erlang](https://github.com/spiegela/cf-buildpack-erlang).

-Since this is JavaOne, we'll start with JVM-based languages, but this still gives us a nice palette of powerful languages to choose from including Java, Scala, Clojure, Jython, JRuby, Grails.
+If you're at JavaOne, you can start with JVM-based languages, but this still exploit a nice palette of powerful languages from including Java, Scala, Clojure, Jython, JRuby, Grails.

 Here we'll provision a handful of apps using a selection of these languages.
 Feel free to use the samples provided, or you're more than welcome to bring your own.
-The steps are the same.
+The steps are pretty much the same.

 ### Clojure